Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Understanding this architecture and its passkey implications lays the foundation to the setup and configuration of our web and native application.

-4. Setting Up the Vue.js Web App
+4. Setting up the Next.js Web App#

-One of the most crucial steps in the Vue.js passkeys guide is defining the Relying Party ID.
+One of the most crucial steps in the Next.js passkeys guide is defining the Relying Party ID.
 You can do this in the Corbado developer panel.
 In there, we set the Relying Party ID for our web app (and thus also for our native app) to corbado.com.

-4.1.2 Embedded Web Component Location is Important
+4.1.2 Embedded Auth Component location is important#

-Additionally, and more as a side note, we also embedded the web component on our external website www.corbado.com, which is also fine as it still matches the Relying Party ID (corbado.com), because subdomains can access the passkeys of the corresponding root domains.
+Additionally, and more as a side note, we also embedded the auth component on our external website www.corbado.com, which is also fine as it still matches the Relying Party ID (corbado.com), because subdomains can access the passkeys of the corresponding root domains.
 Please take a look at this detailed blog post to better understand the domain matching of the Relying Party ID.

 After we followed the guide above and deployed our application accordingly (for details regarding the go live of a web app, see also our go live guide), we are ready to try the passkey authentication process on our web application.
 In the following, we explain what happens in the background and which checks are being passed.